sjpark0905/DNA-LDPC-codes/README.md

 # Required files for decoding

-These files should be in the same folder to run the decoder.
+These files must be in the same folder to run the decoder.
 ```
 MUSCLE.exe:                                                       file for multiple sequence alignment
 decode_n18432_m2048_final.pchk:                                   pchk file for RS LDPC codes